 (a) A minimum sample unit of one kilogramme is required for the test.

+[(*)If the sizing is determined by the number of fruit per kilogramme (1,000g),

+the weight of the heaviest 10 pieces of dried apricots should not exceed two times the weight of the lightest 10 pieces of dried apricots.

-[(*)If the sizing is determined by the number of fruit per kilogramme (1,000g), in all classes 25 per cent of the apricots may be of the next larger or next smaller size and 20 per cent of the apricots above this difference.]
+in all classes a total of 20 percent may be of the next larger or next smaller size.]

-[previous standard size tolerance]

 V. Provisions concerning presentation

 A. Uniformity

-The contents of each package must be uniform and contain only dried apricots of the same origin, quality, style and size (if sized) and variety (if indicated).
+The contents of each package must be uniform and contain only dried apricots of the same origin, quality, style and size (if sized) and if indicated, variety and/or crop year.

 The visible part of the contents of the package must be representative of the entire contents.